HeberMartinezLopez/password-generator/README.md

 ## Description

 This repo contains all the components that build a password generator app.
 It was built with the intention of creating a password much faster than making one up.
-In creating this app, I was able to ease and speed the process of creating passwords to sign up for anything.
+In creating this app, I was able to ease and speed up the process of creating passwords to sign up for anything.

 ## Installation